uofs-comphyd/uofs-comphyd.github.io/README.md

-Web page repo for the UWHydro | Computational Hydrology Group
+Web page repo for the University of Saskatchewan Centre for Hydrology | Computational Hydrology Group

 Based on: Solid.
 A Bootstrap theme for Jekyll.
 ============